contao/docs/docs/manual/site-structure/pages-as-central-elements/logout.en.md

 ---

-This page type creates a logout link for a protected area.
+A page of this type creates a logout link for a protected area.
 After logging out, you can redirect visitors to any page or to the last page they visited.

 ## Name and type